 The pieces are rinsed in distilled water, then placed into an acid-dip solution (which neutralizes the electro-cleaner), then rinsed again with distilled water.

 The jewelry needs to be completely dry before it can be electro-coated.
 Any moisture left on the pieces will cause the coating to develop bubbles.
-To dry them, I simply place them into an oven set to 180 degrees for 10 minutes.
+To dry them, I place them into an oven set to 180 degrees for 10 minutes.

 The e-coating solution is filtered through a very fine mesh before each use.
 I also filter the surfactant (bubble remover), just to make sure there are no dust particles that could transfer onto the coating.